yasiryagi/helpdesk/roles/validators/README.md

 $ ./joystream-node --validator --key <0xMyLongRawSeed>
 # If you want your node to have a non-random identifier:
 $ ./joystream-node --name <nodename> --validator --key <0xYourLongSessionRawSeed>
+# armv7 (raspberry pi) only:
+# If you want your node to show up in the telemetry: https://telemetry.polkadot.io/
+$ ./joystream-node --name <nodename> --validator --key <0xYourLongSessionRawSeed> --telemetry-url ws://telemetry.polkadot.io:1024/
 ```
 This time, the output should show a slightly different startup output:
 ```